zeroluck/docs/sources/admin-guide/configuration/index.md

   3. Photo
   4. Date

-* _Edit Type:_ This field defines the user who has access to edit the specific attribute.
+* _Edit Type:_ This field defines the user who has access to edit the specific attributes.

 * _View Type:_ This field defines the user who can view this attribute.

 * _Privacy Level:_ Please select the desired privacy level from the drop-down menu.
 The privacy level has a specific range of 1 to 5.

 * _Multivalued:_ Please select multivalue in this field if the attribute contains more than one value.

 * _SCIM Attributes:_ If the attribute is a part of SCIM architecture select true.

 * _Description:_ This contains a few words to describe the attribute.

-* _Status:_ The status, when selected active, will release and publish the attribute in IdP The status, when selected active, will release and publish the attribute in IdP.
+* _Status:_ The status, when selected active, will release and publish the attribute in IdP.

 # Cache Refresh